wentropy/DynAE/visualisation/embeddings/mnist/readme.txt

-Here we save the embeddings of mnist.
+Here we save the embeddings for mnist.